SpinalHDL/SpinalDoc/spinal/index.md

 ### What are the differences between Chisel VS Spinal ?
 It is a very good question !
 Why develop a new language when there Chisel has been released 3 years ago ?

 [Chisel](https://chisel.eecs.berkeley.edu/) is the project at the origin of Spinal and Chisel it represents a big step forward compared to common HDL.
-However, it has several drawbacks for large designs that mix multiple clock domain and external IP (black-boxes).
-In fact, Chisel show some serious conception issue :
+However, Chisel has show some serious and persistent conception issue :

 #### Various issue :
 - When an assignment occur, bits width are automatically resized by Chisel to match.
 It should at least generate a warning.